 - (a) Phase I this ran from the date of inception through to 21 July 2013.
 During this period, there was no change to marketing arrangements within the EU. - (b) Phase II from 22 July 2013 to July 2015.
 Under the Passport Regime, full compliance is required with the AIFMD for EU managers of EU AIFs.
-For Non-EU AIFMs or EU AIFMs of non-EU AIFs, the private placement regime will apply as long as: - (i) cooperation agreements are in place between the relevant EU regulator and the Third Country regulator; - (ii) the Third Country cannot be blacklisted by the Financial Action Task Force; and - (iii) the AIF complies with various reduced regulatory requirements for Non-EU AIFMs marketing their Non-EU AIFs.
-This includes transparency requirements, the submission of an annual report to the relevant EU regulator within six months of the financial year-end, disclosure requirements to investors and periodic reporting on trading activity, risk management, leverage information and systematically relevant information.

-AIFMs should familiarise themselves with the implementation of AIFMD by each relevant Member State as they have the flexibility to determine its transposition within their jurisdiction.

-(c) Phase III - from July 2015 through to 2018 - the key question here will be whether the passport regime will be extended to Third Countries.
-This is certainly something to monitor from this point forward.
-If it is extended, we would anticipate that Non-EU AIFs will only be able to be marketed within the EU on this basis. (d) Phase IV - from 2018 and beyond.
+For Non-EU AIFMs or EU AIFMs of non-EU AIFs, the private placement regime will apply as long as: - (i) cooperation agreements are in place between the relevant EU regulator and the Third Country regulator; - (ii) the Third Country is not blacklisted by the Financial Action Task Force; and - (iii) the AIF complies with various reduced regulatory requirements for Non-EU AIFMs marketing their Non-EU AIFs.
+This includes transparency requirements, the submission of an annual report to the relevant EU regulator within six months of the financial year-end, disclosure requirements to investors and periodic reporting on trading activity, risk management, leverage information and systematically relevant information. - AIFMs should familiarise themselves with the implementation of AIFMD by each relevant Member State as they have the flexibility to determine its transposition within their jurisdiction. - (c) Phase III from July 2015 through to 2018 the key question here will be whether the passport regime will be extended to Third Countries.
+This is certainly something to monitor from this point forward however we do currently expect that the passport regime will be available for Cayman in which case, we would anticipate that Non-EU AIFs will be able to be marketed within the EU on this basis.

+(d) Phase IV - from 2018 and beyond.
 Again, the key will be the extension of the passport regime to Third Countries.

-So is the BVI ready for Phase II?
+So are the Cayman Islands ready for Phase II?

-On 11 July 2013, the FSC announced that the BVI entered a Memorandum of Understanding (MOU) which encompassed twenty-five European securities regulators.
-The MOU covers the necessary consultation, cooperation and exchange of information requirements to satisfy Phase II of the AIFMD, enabling the continued marketing of BVI funds within most of the EU.
+On 11 July 2013, CIMA announced that the Cayman Islands had entered into a Memorandum of Understanding (MOU) which encompassed twenty-five European securities regulators.
+The MOU covers the necessary consultation, cooperation and exchange of information requirements to satisfy Phase II of the AIFMD, enabling the continued marketing of Cayman funds within most of the EU.

-The BVI's participation in the AIMFD initiative is in keeping with the jurisdiction's long-standing practice of remaining in step with international best practice as it relates to transparency, anti-money laundering and regulation.
-The BVI is party to the IOSCO Memorandum of Understanding which includes 23 of the 27 EU member states; has entered into a number of tax information exchange agreements as well as bilateral agreements with the US; is on the OECD's white list; is not on the FATF's blacklist and scores highly comparatively in terms of its compliance with FATF anti-money laundering and anti-terrorist financing measures.
+Cayman's participation in the AIMFD initiative is in keeping with the jurisdiction's long-standing practice of remaining in step with international best practice as it relates to transparency, anti-money laundering and regulation.
+Cayman is party to the IOSCO Memorandum of Understanding which includes 23 of the 27 EU member states; has entered into a number of tax information exchange agreements as well as bilateral agreements with the US; is on the OECD's white list; is not on the FATF's blacklist and scores highly comparatively in terms of its compliance with FATF anti-money laundering and anti-terrorist financing measures.

-The BVI is committed to ensuring that it meets the Phases III and IV requirements, by signing cooperation agreements with all EU Member States, remaining off the FATF's blacklist, and signing TIEAs with jurisdictions where fund marketing is likely.
-As such, the FSC is currently pursuing further MOUs with seven additional European countries: Austria, Croatia, Germany, Italy, Slovenia and Spain, thereby ensuring that the BVI satisfies all regulatory requirements under the AIFMD and remains at the forefront of the funds industry.
+Cayman is committed to ensuring that it meets the Phase III and IV requirements, by signing cooperation agreements with all EU Member States, remaining off the FATF's blacklist, and signing TIEAs with jurisdictions where fund marketing is likely.
+As such, CIMA is currently pursuing further MOUs with seven additional European countries: Austria, Croatia, Germany, Italy, Slovenia and Spain, thereby ensuring that Cayman satisfies all regulatory requirements under the AIFMD and remains at the forefront of the funds industry.